miketehranian/miketehranian.github.io/index.md

 Proxy Server which uses Shared Memory IPC as a cache for requested resources.
 The cache automatically fetches missing entries from a remote server and updates itself with a copy of the resource.

 ### Multi-Threaded RPC Server
-RPC Client and Multi-Threaded Webserver which exposes an RPC (XDR) interface to downsample an image.
-Based upon the orignal [ONC/Sun RPC Protocol](https://en.wikipedia.org/wiki/Open_Network_Computing_Remote_Procedure_Call).
+RPC Client and Multi-Threaded Webserver which exposes an RPC (XDR) interface to down sample an image.
+Based upon the original [ONC/Sun RPC Protocol](https://en.wikipedia.org/wiki/Open_Network_Computing_Remote_Procedure_Call).

 # C++ - Computer Architecture